pace/SwagGen/Templates/Swift/README.md

 - `urlRequest`: The `URLRequest` used to send the request
 - `urlResponse`: The `HTTPURLResponse` that was returned by the request
 - `data`: The `Data` returned by the request.
-- `timeline`: The `Alamofire.Timeline` of the request which contains timing information.

 #### Encoding and Decoding
 Only JSON requests and responses are supported.
 These are encoded and decoded by `JSONEncoder` and `JSONDecoder` respectively, using Swift's `Codable` apis.